HISTORY OF THE 4TH OF JULY: JOHN ADAMS

 John Adams: Prescient?

-He exchanged over a thousand letters with his wife Abigail, who was his sounding board.
+He exchanged over a thousand letters with his wife, Abigail, his sounding board.
 He wrote to her on July 2, 1776, that:

 John Adams on the Republic